donkeyrat/TGCore/README.md

 ## How To Use

 This mod does nothing on its own.
-You will know its installed if you see a special splash screen before the main menu is loaded when launching TABS.

 ## Changelog